 With generous support from the Rebuild Texas Fund, The Center's Healing from Harvey program has provided over $1.8 million in funds for 29 different projects throughout the areas hardest hit by Hurricane Harvey.
 These projects varied in their size and scope, but were designed to rebuild foster capacity, mitigate existing trauma for children in foster care, and/or prevent at risk children, youth, and families from being involved in the foster care system.
 In addition to the grant program, staff from The Center were working to make sure that child welfare organizations are prepared for the next natural disaster through the development of trainings on emergency preparedness and organizational resilience building.

-In partnership with Rebuild Texas, the Center staff has developed Emergency Preparedness Training courses available to foster parents and child welfare professionals seeking to further their education and earn CEU credits.
-Participants will learn tips on how to prepare their families and communities for natural disasters, lessons learned from survivors of Hurricane Harvey, and how to develop internal resilience to combat compassion fatigue.
+In partnership with Rebuild Texas, the Center staff developed Emergency Preparedness Training courses available to foster parents and child welfare professionals seeking to further their education and earn CEU credits.
+Participants learned tips on how to prepare their families and communities for natural disasters, lessons learned from survivors of Hurricane Harvey, and how to develop internal resilience to combat compassion fatigue.